Delivering a new data publishing platform for Wales - Alpha phase

 A screenshot of our prototype for viewing StatsWales data

-Because KAS have a legal obligation to publish their data in the open, it’s critical that we be able to both migrate all of the existing data and tables from the pervious service, while also ensuring continuity of service over thee transition to the new service.
-As such, we decided to refine the current data architecture, rather than redesigning it from scratch, meaning we could migrate safely and effectively.
-However, we could still introduce innovative new features, such as introducing service wide lookup tables for common data (e.g. dates, places, etc) to reduce effort and duplication, and increase consistency across data.
+Because KAS have a legal obligation to publish their data in the open, it was critical that we both migrate all of the existing data from the previous service, while also ensuring continuity during the transition to the new service.
+So we decided to refine the current data architecture, rather than redesigning it from scratch, meaning we could migrate safely and effectively.
+However, we could still introduce innovative new features, such as introducing service-wide standardised data (such as for dates and geographical areas) to reduce effort and duplication, and increase consistency across the site.

 Another challenge was that the Welsh government aren’t quite as far ahead on their digital transformation as, for example, GOV.UK.
 They’ve taken a series of fantastic steps, including introducing the Welsh Digital Service Standard, however some of the supporting processes and services are under development – such as their service assessment process.